NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/upload-a-letter.md

 %}

 1. Download a blank letter template.
 You must use one of these files to ensure your letter meets the required layout for print and post.
 2. Write your letter content within the blank template.
 Add any formatting and personalisation.
-Use single curly brackets for variables, for example {first_name}.
-Read our guidance on how to use personalisation for letters.
+Use single curly brackets for personalisation, for example {first_name}.
+Read our guidance on how to use [personalisation] for letters.
 3. Provide your final Word files to us by raising a Service Now request.
 4. We will provide a digital proof for you to approve.

-[details component] How to raise a ServiceNow request
+{% include components/details.html

-To ensure your request reaches the NHS Notify team quickly, follow these steps:
+heading='How to raise a Service Now request for letter templates' text='To ensure your request reaches the NHS Notify team quickly, follow these steps:

-Go to the ServiceNow portal.
+Go to the Service Now.

 Sign in with your NHS.net account, or register for a Portal account.